wa019a/jelbrekguids/README.md

 ## Instoling Trolstor

-Forst go downlod th TrolstolerX ipa from or oficial websit iCrack an sidload usig yor perferdd metod.
+Forst go downlod th TrolstolerX ipa (eta s0n)from or oficial websit iCrack an sidload usig yor perferdd metod.
 Chek ot our guieds on sidloding, which dont exist becuase we expec **YOU** 🫵 to make it.

 Im jus kiding.
 We wil instol Trolinstlor useng Sidloody.